by Michael Pollan

 Prologue: A New Door

 Pollan begins with a brief history of LSD and psilocybin.
-He notes R. Gordon Wasson's writing about his experiences with mushroom ceremonies in Life Magazine (reprinted here), and how the Catholic Church brutally suppressed the magic mushroom ceremonies after the Spanish conquest.
+In 1957, R. Gordon Wasson's wrote about his experiences with mushroom ceremonies in Life Magazine (reprinted here), and how the Catholic Church brutally suppressed the magic mushroom ceremonies after the Spanish conquest.

 How to Change Your Mind is the story of the renaissance of LSD and psilocybin.

-In the spring of 2010 a front page story appeared in the New York Times headlined "Hallucinogens Have Doctors Tuning in Again."
-The story recounted a study for terminally ill patients who after taking magic mushrooms lost fear of death and came to peace with their illness.
+In the spring of 2010, a front page story appeared in the New York Times headlined “Hallucinogens Have Doctors Tuning in Again.”
+The story recounted a study on terminally ill patients who, after taking magic mushrooms, lost fear of death and came to peace with their illness.

-At at dinner party in the bay area he listened to a prominent psychologist talk about the positive effects recent LSD trips that have caused her to perform better at work, have deeper insights, as well as having found the experience independently interesting intellectually.
+At at dinner party in the San Francisco Bay Area he listened to a prominent psychologist talk about the positive effects of recent LSD trips on her professional work, and lead to her having deeper insights in her life.
+She also noted that she found the experience independently interesting intellectually.

 Finally, the peer-reviewed scientific article Psilocybin Can Occasion Mystical-type Experiences Having Substantial and Sustained Personal Meaning and Spiritual Significance found a high dose of psilocybin could be used to safely and reliably occasion a mystical experience and ego dissolution.
 Study participants ranked the experience among the most important of their lives, with two-thirds ranking it in the top five experiences, and one-third ranking it as the single most significant experience (above births of children or deaths of parents).

 This book is about psychedelics - LSD, DMT, psilocybin and a handful of others.
 It does not discuss in depth MDMA, or other drugs that may have beneficial effects.
-The term psychedelic, coined in 1956 literally means mind manifesting, which is precisely what these molecules are able to do.
+The term psychedelic, coined in 1956, literally means mind manifesting, which is precisely what these substances are able to do.

 Chapter One: A Renaissance